crsmith75/Scribe/README.md

 tweets will then be written to a message queue in kafka, where they may then be consumed by a kafak-consumer and written to the Factom blockchain.

-However, the integration of these scripts into the backend as asynchronous tasks is an ongoing effort and is currently underway using the Robinhood Faust framework to handle asynchronous task management and message queuing so that everytime an account is added by a Scribe these processes will commense in the background and factomized tweets will be viewable on a Factom Block Explorer (either the TFA Explorer or the Factom Control Panel).
-A Beta-version of the sftware with this functionality if completed, however, rigorous testing still needs to be completed before the software is production ready.
-I have included the scripts being used in a separate folder titled "Python Factomization Scripts" so that you can see how the software works, and what is being done behind the scenes or if you wish to contribute to the Repo yourself.
-For more information on how faust works for this process if you are interested or wish to collaborate on syncing up the asynchronous task and message queues you can find more information here: https://github.com/robinhood/faust
+**Disclaimer** Software is still in beta.
+I have included the python scripts being used in a separate folder titled "Python Factomization Scripts" if you wish to contribute to the Repo yourself or are interested in messing around with them.
+For more information on how faust works for this process here: https://github.com/robinhood/faust

 ## Setting Up/Configuring the Software: